SwedbankPay/developer.swedbankpay.com/checkout-v3/get-started/display-payment-ui/seamless-view.md

 ## Next Steps

-Once the payer has finished the payment, you're now ready to capture the funds.
-Follow the link below for more details on how to perform the capture and for more details on the other options you have, following a purchase.
+You are now ready to capture the funds.
+Follow the link below to read more about capture and the other options you have after the purchase.

 {% include iterator.html prev_href="/checkout-v3/get-started/display-payment-ui/"
                          prev_title="Display Payment UI"